Fujifilm XF 35mm F1.4 R Review

 Len on the Camera

 I am not really into technical aspects of the lens, and to be honest, all I care about is the end results that a lens produces.
-When I use a lens, only three things are important to me, and they are rendering, sharpness and auto-focus.
+When I use a lens, only three things are important to me, and they are the rendering, sharpness, and auto-focus.
 The Fujifilm XF 35mm F1.4 R lens is simply outstanding, showing off how well Fujifilm can design top quality glass.
 The rendering of images coming off this lens is probably the best 50mm lens that I have owned.
 It renders images that are tack sharp, with amazing colors and detail.
-I really enjoy the images that come of this lens, and I wish that I could use this lens more often.
+I really enjoy the images that come from this lens, and I wish that I could use this lens more often.
 The lens renders some really pleasing out of focus areas or bokeh in the images when shot wide open at 1.4f and the focus area is still sharp.
-The bokeh is kind of smooth and pleasing to the eye and gives images that 3D separation from the background that people like to see in their images.
+The bokeh is kind of smooth and pleasing to the eye and gives images that 3D separation from the background that people like to see in their shots.
 The quality of the bokeh far outperforms my Nikon 50mm 1.4f.
 The sharpness of a lens is an important factor for most people and this lens is sharp.
-Even when shot wide open at 1.4f, this lens is sharp in the focus area.
-A lot of primes tend to be a little soft when shot wide open but I have no problems shooting this lens at 1.4.
+Even when shot wide open at 1.4f, this lens is sharp in the focused areas.
+A lot of prime lenses tend to be a little soft when shot wide open but I have no problems shooting this lens at 1.4.
 The images that the lens renders at 1.4f are amazing to me and even if you stop the lens down to 4f, there is only a marginal increase in sharpness, mostly in the corners of the image.
 The auto-focus of this lens is good now, fast and accurate.
-In good light, the lens will nail the focus nearly every single time, even in difficult conditions, the auto-focus is good.
+In good light, the lens will nail the focus nearly every single time, even in difficult conditions, the auto-focus is good but it can be a little slower than the Fujifilm XF 18mm lens.
 In low light conditions, the auto-focus is a little slower but not by much.
 Compared to my Nikon 50mm 1.4f lens on my Nikon D3s, I would say that the focus is about the same in daylight, and only marginally slower in low light.
 The auto-focus is really amazing on the Fujifilm XT1 with this lens now but that has not always been the case..
 When I first got the Fujifilm XT1 with this lens, the auto-focus was fast but unreliable, even in good light and in bad light it was slow as hell and failed to find focus often enough to drive me crazy.
 In 2015, Fujifilm updated the firmware on the lens and changed the auto-focus system on the Fujifilm XT1, and now the lens focuses quickly and accurately, just as fast as my Nikon 50mm lens and much more accurately.
-I get much more false positive focuses from the Nikon 50mm lens now that I do with the Fujifilm lens.
-50mm is not a focal length that I like to use too often, I prefer to use 35mm on my everyday carry around camera, so I mostly use this to shoot portraits and it is outstanding at doing that.
-Whenever I have to shoot a portrait lately that does not need flash(Fujifilm cameras are horrible for flash work), this is my go-to setup now.
+I get much more false-positive focuses from the Nikon 50mm lens now that I do with the Fujifilm lens.
+50mm is not a focal length that I like to use too often, I prefer to use 28mm on my everyday carry around camera, so I mostly use this to shoot portraits and it is outstanding at doing that.
+Whenever I have to shoot portrait lately and they don’t require flash(Fujifilm cameras are horrible for flash work), this is my go-to setup now.
 If Fuji had to improve their flash system on their cameras, I would stop using my Nikon’s so much and use the Fuji much more often in my professional work but as it stands right now, Fuji is for fun and Nikon is for work.

-The only negative that I have for this lens and that is generally for all modern lens, and that is chromatic aberrations.
+The only negative thing I can say about this lens is the chromatic aberrations that can be generated.
 If you shoot a high contrast scene, you will get some ugly color fringing.
 Not as bad as the Fujifilm 18mm F2 lens, but it is there if you look hard enough.
 But the small amount of chromatic aberrations is more than acceptable this time around.
 If you have to go pixel peeping and hunting for chromatic aberrations, then the lens is doing a good in my opinion.
 The last problem I have with this lens, and with all Fujifilm lens, is the aperture ring.
 Fujifilm decided to use an electronically controlled aperture so you cannot see the aperture when the lens is not mounted, and I absolutely hate it.
-The aperture ring on all of my Fujifilm lens is very lose and almost smooth, but that is not a good thing.
-It is a way to easy to bump and change the aperture while walking around and when you want to take a shot, you have to change the aperture back to the one that you want.
+The aperture ring on all of my Fujifilm lenses are very lose and almost smooth, almost as if they had been de-clicked for video work, but that is not a good thing.
+It is a way to easy to bump and change the aperture while walking around and when you want to take a shot, you have to change the aperture back to the correct aperture that you want.
 This is so frustrating and I really hope that Fujifilm will fix this in the future.
-Some people say that the aperture system on Fujifilm lens is unique and you should adjust to it, I say it is not unique, it is simply ugly and painful to use.
+Some people say that the aperture system on Fujifilm lens is unique and that you should adapt to it but I have simply missed too many shots while adjusting the aperture back to where it should be.
+The aperture ring is just to lose on this lens.
 PLEASE FIX THIS FUJI.
 That is about the only negative thing I can think of for this lens.
 The rest of the lens is simply outstanding.

 - Image Quality: 4.5 out of 5